Enbridge: Oil spills, fires, and violations

 On June 22, 2013, Enbridge subsidiary Athabasca pipelines reported a pipeline leak of approximately 750 barrels of light synthetic crude oil from Line 37 near Enbridge's Cheecham, Alberta, terminal about 70 km southeast of Fort McMurray.
 The 17-kilometre-long, 12-inch diameter pipe was constructed in 2006 and links the Long Lake oilsands upgrader to the Cheetham terminal as part of Enbridge's Athabasca system.
 Unusually heavy rainfall in the region, also responsible for the 2013 Alberta floods, may have caused "ground movement on the right-of way that may have impacted the pipeline."
 Enbridge's Athabasca (Line 19) shares a portion of right of way with Line 37 and Enbridge's Wood Buffalo/Waupisoo (Line 75/18), a major part of the network that serves Alberta's oilsands.
 All three lines were closed down as a precautionary measure.
 Operations between Hardisty and Cheecham were restored on June 23 when Enbridge's Athabasca pipeline (Line 19) was restored to service.

 On July 1, 2013, WWMT News in Michigan reported that the Michigan Department of Environmental Quality had issued a citation against Enbridge for contamination of North Ore Creek by an Enbridge pipeline maintenance activity.

 On January 30, 2017, a road crew in Texas punctured the Seaway S-1 crude oil pipeline, which is jointly owned by Enterprise Products Partners and Enbridge through the joint venture Seaway Crude Pipeline Company.
 Two days later, it was unclear how much oil had spilled over the nearby Highway 121 northeast of Dallas.
 After the incident, supply concerns reportedly helped push "oil prices 2% higher in early trading to nearly $54 a barrel."

 On October 9, 2018, Enbridge's Westcoast Pipeline exploded in Shelley, British Columbia, sparking a massive fireball and leading to shortages of natural gas throughout British Columbia.

+On April 26, 2019, an Enbridge 20 inch diameter pipeline was found to be leaking at a valve, in Fort Atkinson, Wisconsin.
+Up to 1,386 gallons of liquids leaked from the valve, causing contamination of groundwater & soil.
+The Wisconsin Department of Natural Resources was not notified of this leak until July 31, 2020, with Enbridge claiming they thought this was smaller than the reporting size limit.

+On August 1, 2019, a Texas Eastern Transmission, LP, a division of Enbridge, 30-inch gas transmission pipeline exploded and burned in Stanford, Kentucky.
+One person was killed, and five others were injured.
+Five homes were destroyed and at least four were damaged in the Indian Camp mobile home park in Stanford, where the explosion occurred.
+Flames reached more than 300 feet hig, and melted tar on nearby roads, officials said.

 On November 11, 2024 Enbridge's Line 6 pipeline spilled 69,300 gallons of crude oil underground.
 According to Enbridge, the spilt oil was a result of a faulty connection on a pump transfer pipe.
-An enbridge technician was the first to discover the spill in Oakland, Jefferson County, Wisconsin.
+An Enbridge technician was the first to discover the spill in Oakland, Jefferson County, Wisconsin.
 Enbridge in response started soil removal in polluted areas from the spill.